aikedejongste/docs.aikedejongste.nl/ssh.md

 # SSH

-## Use SSH to proxy SSH to other machine
+## Use SSH to proxy SSH to other machine with config

 Put this in .ssh/config